How to Become a Fire Inspectors and Investigators in Wyoming

 Obtain Wyoming licensure or certification

 Wyoming may require specific licensing or professional certification for fire inspectors and investigatorss.
-Requirements vary by state — contact the Wyoming Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Wyoming Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Wyoming

-Wyoming employs 30 fire inspectors and investigators.
+Wyoming has an active job market for fire inspectors and investigators.

 Fire Inspectors and Investigators careers in other states